rjorton/minion_genotyper_recombination/README.md

 The three output files are:

 File 1: _genotypes.txt - a summary of each genotype observed and the number of times it is observed.
-The genotypes in this file only relate to strains 1 or 2, or any recombinations between the 2
+The genotypes in this file only relate to strains 1 or 2, or any recombinations between them.
+The fields are N (the genotype number),
+Code (the code observed in the read - this may be a truncated portion of the full genotype), Count (the number of times this particular code is observed in the reads), Recombination (whether the genotype is a recombinant or strain 1 or 2 genotype).
+The file is sorted by the Count field so the most abundant genotypes are first.

 ---
     N	Code	Count	Recombination